 Pursuant to Article 14-4 of the Company's Articles of Association, the term of Board members is set at four years.
-This duration respects the recommendations of Article 12 of the AFEP-MEDEF Code.
+This duration respects the recommendations of Article 14 of the AFEP-MEDEF Code.

-In accordance with the recommendations of Article 12 of the AFEP-MEDEF Code, in order to facilitate a smooth renewal of the Board and to prevent "renewal en masse", and resulting from the resolution adopted at the Company's Combined Shareholders' Meeting on April 27, 2007, the Board of Directors, at its meeting on the same day, introduced a rolling renewal system, pursuant to which one-half of its members' terms of office should be renewed every two years.
+In accordance with the recommendations of Article 14 of the AFEP-MEDEF Code, in order to facilitate a smooth renewal of the Board and to prevent "renewal en masse", and resulting from the resolution adopted at the Company's Combined Shareholders' Meeting on April 27, 2007, the Board of Directors, at its meeting on the same day, introduced a rolling renewal system, pursuant to which one-half of its members' terms of office should be renewed every two years.

-In accordance with the recommendations of the AFEP-MEDEF Code, the characterization of "independent director" of Board members of the Company is discussed and reviewed every year by the Board of Directors upon the Nominations and Remunerations Committee's proposal (Article 8.3 of the AFEP-MEDEF Code).
+In accordance with the recommendations of the AFEP-MEDEF Code, the characterization of "independent director" of Board members of the Company is discussed and reviewed every year by the Board of Directors upon the Nominations and Remunerations Committee's proposal (Article 9.3 of the AFEP-MEDEF Code).

-At its meetings on February 13 and October 23, 2012, the Nominations and Remunerations Committee reviewed the characterization of "independent director" of the Company's Board members which were in office at the date of this Committee with regard to the definition and criteria used in the AFEP-MEDEF Code.
-This review was also made on February 18, 2013.
+At its meeting on February 18, 2013, the Nominations and Remunerations Committee reviewed the characterization of "independent director" of the Company's Board members which were in office at the date of this Committee with regard to the definition and criteria used in the AFEP-MEDEF Code.
+This review was also made on February 17, 2014.

-Therefore a director is independent when he or she has no relationship of any kind whatsoever with the corporation, its group or the management of either that is such as to influence his or her judgment.
+Therefore a director is independent when he or she has no relationship of any kind whatsoever with the corporation, its group or the management of either that is such as to influence his or her judgment (Article 9.4).
 This means that the independent director is:

-- not to be an employee or executive director of the corporation, or an employee or director of its parent or a company that it consolidates, and has not been in such a position for the previous five years; - not to be an executive director of a company in which the corporation holds a directorship, directly or indirectly, or in which an employee appointed as such or an executive director of the corporation (currently in office or having held such office going back five years) is a director;
+- be an employee or executive director of the corporation, or an employee or director of its parent or a company that it consolidates, and not having been in such a position for the previous five years; - be an executive director of a company in which the corporation holds a directorship, directly or indirectly, or in which an employee appointed as such or an executive director of the corporation (currently in office or having held such office going back five years) is a director;

-- not to be a customer, supplier, investment banker or commercial banker that is material for the corporation or its group; or for a significant part of whose business the corporation or its group accounts; - not to be related by close family ties to an executive director; - not to have been an auditor of the corporation within the previous five years; and - not to have been a director of the corporation for more than 12 years.
-As a practical guideline, loss of the status of independent director on the basis of this criterion should occur only upon expiry of the term of office during which the 12-year limit is reached.
+- be a customer, supplier, investment banker or commercial banker that is material for the corporation or its group, or for a significant part of whose business the corporation or its group accounts; - be related by close family ties to an executive director; - have been an auditor of the corporation within the previous five years; - have been a director of the Corporation for more than 12 years.
+Loss of the status of independent director on the basis of this criterion should only occur upon expiry of the term of office during which the 12-year limit is reached.

-The Committee presented its conclusions to the Board of Directors which adopted them at its meeting on February 14, 2012.
+The Nominations and Remunerations Committee presented its conclusions to the Board of Directors which adopted them at its meeting on February 18, 2013.

-As of December 31, 2012, the Board of Directors was composed of eight independent members.
-It therefore exceeds the recommendations of the AFEP-MEDEF Code, which stipulates that one-half of the Board members must be independent in companies where the share capital is widely held and with no controlling shareholders (Article 8.2).
+As of December 31, 2013, the Board of Directors was composed of nine independent members.
+It therefore exceeds the recommendations of the AFEP-MEDEF Code, which stipulates that one-half of the Board members must be independent in companies where the share capital is widely held and with no controlling shareholders (Article 9.2).